How to Search and Highlight Cells in a JTable Using Java NetBeans

 What We Are Gonna Use In This Project:

-- NetBeans Editor.
+- Java Programming Language.- NetBeans Editor.

 What We Will Do In This Project:

-- Constructor (Table_Search()): Set the title, close operation, size, and location of the main frame.
+- Create the Main Class: A class named Table_Search is created, which extends JFrame, representing the main window of the application.- Constructor (Table_Search()): Set the title, close operation, size, and location of the main frame.
 Call the initialize() method initialize the user interface components.

 - Create the Initialize Method (initialize()): A method to set up the user interface components.